wp-plugins/inventive-stock-player-lite/readme.txt

 	Inventive stock player is a premium wordpress plugin created for videomakers and musicians whose have their videos and audioprojects on different music libraries.

-We musicians know that a lot of time we need our music works in a lot of music libraries, one because it’s good to have our music shared in a lot of places and also because sometimes our work get rejected and we have one song in one place and one in another.
+We musicians know that a lot of time we need our music works in a lot of music libraries, one because it's good to have our music shared in a lot of places and also because sometimes our work get rejected and we have one song in one place and one in another.

 With this plugin, pasting just the link of you audio/video in your wordpress content from libraries like audiojungle, pond5, videohive, luckaudio, soundcloud, you will have an unique audio player which streams from these stock websites, so your portfolio on your site will be more homogenous with native wordpress audioplayer.